Congratulations to Stuart Lord -SHOT Symposium Runner-Up Best Abstract Prize!

 Other Regions

-We are hosting some further drop-in sessions following the launch of RCI Assist to provide an opportunity to ask any questions or get a live demo.
+We are hosting some drop-in sessions following the launch of RCI Assist to provide an opportunity to ask any questions or get a live demo.
 The sessions are 60 minutes.
 Please feel free to join the full session, or pop in and out at your convenience.

-(4 months 1 week ago)
+(5 months 1 week ago)

 National Transfusion Practitioners Network